SpinalHDL/NaxRiscv-Rtd/README.rst

    python3 -m venv .venv

-then you can activate the virtual enviroment (in bash) and install the dependencies
+then you can activate the virtual envinroment (in bash) and install the dependencies

 .. code:: shell